conner-emberlin/Football/Readme.md

-- Multi-Regression models to predict both season total fantasy points and weekly predictions, also a variety of in-season fantasy analyses
+- Multi-Regression models to predict both season total fantasy points and weekly predictions
+- In Season Fantasy tools - Start or Sit Assistant, Positional Matchup Analysis, Waiver Wire Assistant etc.
 - Scraper to retrieve data from the web and insert into an SQL Server database.
 Scraper is accessible through the API
 - Blazor UI